Reserve Officers' Training Corps: World War II

+After returning from basic training in the early fall of 1943, the ROTC juniors were allowed to resume their civilian curricula at the institutions they were attending or act as instructors in basic ROTC, which functioned as military indoctrination for the Army Specialized Training Reserve Program until called to officer candidate school.
+These men were only attached to the ASTP for administrative purposes.

+Cold War

-Until the 1960s, many major universities required compulsory ROTC for all of their male students.
-However, because of the protests that culminated in the opposition to U.S. involvement in the Vietnam War, compulsory ROTC was dropped in favor of voluntary programs.
-In some places ROTC was expelled from campus altogether, although it was always possible to participate in off-campus ROTC.
+Compulsory participation in ROTC for all male students at many civilian institutions was common until the 1960s.
+However, because of the protests connected with opposition to U.S. involvement in the Vietnam War, compulsory ROTC was dropped in favor of voluntary programs.
+In some places, opposition was so severe that ROTC was expelled from campus altogether, although it was always possible to participate in off-campus ROTC.
+By the early 1980s, there was noticeably less resentment of the military on campus, as students' feelings about Vietnam became less vivid.

-As of 2021, more than 1,700 high schools have Junior Reserve Officers’ Training Corps (JROTC) programs.
+As of 2021, more than 1,700 high schools have Junior Reserve Officers' Training Corps (JROTC) programs.

 In the 21st century, the debate often focused around the Congressional don't ask, don't tell law, signed into law by President Bill Clinton in 1993 and in force until 2011, which forbade homosexuals serving in the United States military from disclosing their sexual orientation at the risk of expulsion.
 Some schools believed this legal mandate would require them to waive or amend their non-discrimination policies.

 In recent years, concerted efforts are being made at some Ivy League universities that have previously banned ROTC (including Columbia) to return ROTC to campus.
 The Harvard ROTC program was reinstated effective March 4, 2011 following enactment of the Don't Ask, Don't Tell Repeal Act of 2010.

 Under current law, there are three types of ROTC programs administered, each with a different element.